-Continuing our Sierra retrospective, we’ll now a take a look at the first game of perhaps Sierra’s most realistic series, Police Quest.
+Continuing our Sierra retrospective, we’ll now take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.

-Like I mention before, after the successful release of King’s Quest I, several other games were made using the AGI engine.
-Jim Walls, a former police officer, designed a graphic adventure where proper police procedure was fundamental in how to solve the puzzles and to progress throughout the game.
+Like I said before, after the successful release of King’s Quest I, several other games were made using the AGI engine.
+Jim Walls, a former police officer, designed a graphic adventure where proper police procedure was fundamental in how to solve the puzzles and how to progress throughout the game.

 All releases featured the same cover: